Drop the line, catch the fish.

 And while fishing is about the sport, it’s also about bonding, relaxing, the thrill of the catch, and time shared, or time alone.

 But first, let’s get back to basics, to know what’s what, and why.

 Our Vero Tackle and Marina Shop is staffed with fishing experts and enthusiasts to help you get started.
-Below is a summary of what you’ll need, but we always look forward to welcoming you to our shop.
+Below is a summary of what you’ll need, but we always look forward to welcoming you to our live bait and tackle shop.
 We issue fishing licenses if you’re on your own boat, but if you take one of our fishing charters, the license is included.

 Rod, reel and extra line